Crossing the Thames Estuary

 For many, passage across the Estuary will be impossible on a single favourable tide so a compromise is required.
 Where do you take the adverse tide?
 At what point will an adverse tide have the least negative effect?
 For some, depth of water over the sands will be crucial; this may mean losing the benefit of some of the tide for later in the passage.

 Because of these factors, passage planning will be far more complex than the south coast cross-channel passage.
-But the planning tables will remove the difficulty in understanding the choices.
+But these planning tables remove the difficulty in selecting a start time for your passage and reviewing the implications of that choice in crossing the shallow banks and arriving at your destination.